 - Report all exposures arising from trading of equities (physically, synthetically or through derivatives) in this section. - Dividend and equity variance swaps and options should also be included in this category. - The above exposures should be entered here as a percentage of AUM (see note GP 6), except where specified otherwise. - 2.1.
 Total exposure to Equities: see note GP 5 - 2.2.
 Percentage of Portfolio: see note GP 5 and GP 6 - 2.3.
-Aggregate number of Issuers: see note GP 8 - 2.4.
+Aggregate Number of Issuers: sum of parent company issuers see note GP 8 - 2.4.
 Sectors: See note GP 10.1 - 2.5.
 Regions: see note GP 11